United Right (Poland): Ascent to power (2016–2019)

-Internal disputes
+Internal disputes (2019–2023)

-In 2019 parliamentary election the alliance gained more votes, but due to appearance of the Confederation and The Left in Sejm and cooperation between the Civic Coalition, The Left, and the Polish Coalition in the Senate, it failed to gain more seats in Sejm and even lost their majority in the Senate.
+In the 2019 parliamentary election the alliance gained more votes, but due to appearance of the Confederation and The Left in Sejm and cooperation between the Civic Coalition, The Left, and the Polish Coalition in the Senate, it failed to increase its majority in Sejm and even lost their majority in the Senate.

 In 2020 and 2021, the alliance has been affected by actions of rebellious MPs.
-It by itself was caused by results of 2019 parliamentary elections, when Law and Justice was reduced to 199 MPs and United Poland and Agreement increased their tallies to 18 MPs each.
-This led to notion that is enough for just some MPs in one of constituent parties (and not a whole party) to rebel and bring down the government.
-This has happened on several occasions, although never managing to dissolved the alliance itself.
+This was in part caused by the results of 2019 parliamentary elections, whereby the Law and Justice representation was reduced to 199 MPs, whilst United Poland and Agreement increased their tallies to 18 MPs each.
+This led to the notion that it is enough for just some MPs in one of constituent parties (and not the whole party) to rebel and bring down the government.
+Inter-party rebellion occurred on several occasions, although never managing to dissolve the alliance or bring down the government.

-The first such instances were during the preparations to 2020 presidential election.
+The first such instances were during the preparations to the 2020 presidential election.
 The Agreement Party did not support the Law and Justice proposal on postal voting in these elections.

-A second crucial instance was when near-total abortion ban was drafted, which originally was brought by United Poland, but the Law and Justice and the Agreement party were initially sceptical about the notion.
-The third major rift was during the proposed changes to animal rights' which proposed no animal breeding for fur production and energy policies which proposed speeding up the reduction of coal production and the sudden suspension of Ostrołęka power plant construction.
-The Law and Justice had proposed the opposite policies in their election manifestos, but due to pressure from leader of the party, Jarosław Kaczyński, and the European Commission, the policies were changed.
+A second crucial instance was when the near-total abortion ban was drafted, initiated by United Poland, but initially provoking some scepticism in the Law and Justice and the Agreement parties.
+The third major rift was during the proposed changes to animal rights' which sought to ban animal breeding for fur production and energy policies which proposed speeding up the reduction of coal production and the sudden suspension of the Ostrołęka power plant construction.
+Law and Justice had proposed the opposite policies in their election manifestos, but due to pressure from the leader of the party, Jarosław Kaczyński, and the European Commission, the policies were changed.